JSarko27/MEng-ComputerVisionInAVs-Project/README.md

 # MEng Computer Vision in AVs Project
-Final Year individual project on how computer vision can be implemented in autonomous vehicles with object detection.
+Final Year individual project on how computer vision can be implemented in autonomous vehicles.
 Object detection was achieved by labelling my own dataset and training on the YOLOv4-tiny network.

 https://user-images.githubusercontent.com/99783917/174925344-9a4218ba-2b11-4cfc-b474-9c39edd9d078.mp4